 Do we only talk about the Medicinal approach and Therapy for management of chronic Mental Health Conditions?

 While that might form the most important part of managing serious and chronic mood disorders, our approach is Holistic.
 Hence we advocate Yoga (especially, Pranayam), Exercise, a Nutritious Diet, Creative expression, etc, for a sustainable recovery.

 You can expect inspirational stories, pick up tips and suggestions from peers and post your own doubts and queries.
 We try to ensure to the best of our ability that members find it a safe space to express themselves.
 Most importantly, it is a meeting ground of minds.
 Voice your concerns without holding back.
 It is only by sharing our experiences that we can grow and break the stranglehold of stigma and isolation.

 Being in a Peer Support Community has several benefits.
 A sense of belonging, of people understanding your challenges because they have experienced these themselves, of realising that recovery is possible.
 Of the realisation that ‘I am not the only one living with these problems!
 There are so many like me!’
 And seeing how others are managing themselves.
 This instills hope and makes members more determined to overcome their challenges, no matter how daunting they seem to be.

 From today onwards, maybe you have a reason to feel less lonely.

-This site strongly advocates diagnosis and treatment only by qualified Psychiatrists.
+This site strongly advocates diagnosis and treatment of Bipolar Disorder (and other serious mental illnesses) by qualified Psychiatrists.
 There is no alternative to adhering to your Doctor’s prescribed medicines and check ups as advised on a regular basis.